gradle/gradle/design-docs/jdk9-support.md

 ## Story: Java source is not recompiled when signature of the undeclared API of a dependent library has not changed

 If a component doesn't declare an API, produce a stubbed API jar like in the case an API is declared.
 Consider all packages as belonging to the API.

-### Test cases

-- An API jar is created when no API is declared
-- API jar contains all classes, but no resources
-- API jar is a stubbed jar
-- Building the API jar should not trigger generation of the runtime jar

-As part of this story, we should ensure that the performance tests that prove that incremental builds are faster, get even faster.
-In particular, the tests found in `JavaSoftwareModelCompileAvoidancePerformanceTest` should perform significantly faster for the `WithoutApi` cases.
+This story should include performance tests that prove that incremental builds are faster:

 - because downstream dependencies are not recompiled when the API signature doesn't change
 - because it is done independently of the fact a component declares an API or not